SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/02_feature_vllm_summary.md

 ---
 title: 'Feature: vLLM'
-summary: The `vllm` feature installs the vLLM inference engine and its dependencies (PyTorch, FlashInfer), preparing a container for high-throughput model serving.
+summary: The `vllm` feature installs the vLLM inference engine and its dependencies (PyTorch, FlashInfer), preparing a container for high-throughput model serving, including large language models and embedding models.
 It works in conjunction with an application script that handles the dynamic service configuration.
 document_type: "Feature Summary"
 status: "Approved"
 version: "1.0.0"